Seunggu0305/VLCounter/README.md

 * [IOCfish5k](https://github.com/GuoleiSun/Indiscernible-Object-Counting)

-In fact, we use CARPK and PUCPR+ by importing hub package.
+We use CARPK and PUCPR+ by importing the hub package.
 Please click [here](https://datasets.activeloop.ai/docs/ml/datasets/carpk-dataset/) for more information.
 ```
 /
 ├─VLCounter/